special theory of relativity

 interactive communication system

-topic & goal
+topic and goal

 This interactive communication system (ICS) is designed as a classroom aid to educate students aged 15-18 on the basics of the Special Theory of Relativity.
-Students will learn the two postulates of the theory, the effects of the theory & the meaning of E=m×cˆ².
+Students will learn the two postulates of the theory, the effects of the theory and the meaning of E=m×cˆ².

-target group analysis & context of use
+target group analysis and context of use

 In a brainstorming session, we considered the context in which middle school students might come in contact with special relativity.
 First we decided on a science centre like Technorama.
 However, as the design process progressed, we focused more on teaching the theory in greater depth, so we decided that the use of the ICS should be accompanying or complementary to physics lessons.

-compiling contents & benchmarking
+contents and benchmarking

 In order to answer the question of what content should be conveyed by the ICS, we began by learning about the topic of special relativity.
-Initially, each of us was asked to conduct a general research & note down any topics found or aspects of the theory in order to get a rough overview of the topic.
+Initially, each of us was asked to conduct a general research and note down any topics found or aspects of the theory in order to get a rough overview of the topic.
 In this way different mind maps like these were created.

 What does the theory contain?